sourcegraph/handbook/content/engineering/batch-changes/index.md

 * Each day, Slack reminds us to do our text check-in, which consists of a *short* message (it shouldn't take longer than a minute to write) in the reminder's thread.
 This should be a recap of what we have finished that day.

-* Each week, at 23:30 UTC on Thursdays, Slack reminds us to post our plans for the next week.
-This should consist of a short message (about a paragraph) in the reminder's thread covering our plans, and anything that they accomplished in the previous week that wasn't captured in their daily status updates.
-The PM then rolls this up into a status update that is emailed to engineering leadership.
-  * Since most of the "what we accomplished" details have already been recorded in the daily Slack check-ins, it is not necessary for engineers to repeat any of those items.
-The status update could still include any additional info or color that the engineer wishes to record (if any), but would primarily be forward-looking.
-  * Responses should be posted when each of us are next working; people in incompatible time zones do not need to get up in the middle of the night to do this immediately!

 * One Big Thing: Each sprint, each engineer gets one big thing to work on — one significant chunk of work scoped to be doable in a single sprint (leaving some slack in the sprint for customer support and other unexpected issues).
 When it is completed, engineers will pull P0 items from [our planning project](https://github.com/orgs/sourcegraph/projects/119) into the current sprint to work on (or P1 if there are no P0s).

 * Invariants and assumptions: